Our Sustainable Soy Policy and Action Plan

 Transforming our soy supply chain to be deforestation- and conversion-free

-As outlined in Cargill’s global Policy on Forests, we are committed to transforming our supply chains to be deforestation- and conversion-free by 2030.
+As outlined in Cargill’s South America soy action plan, we are committed to transforming our South America soy supply chain to be deforestation- and conversion-free by 2030.
 While we source soy from all of the major growing regions in the world, we are focused on South America as the highest-priority region for improving soy sustainability because it is home to vital landscapes that must be protected, such as the Amazon, Cerrado and Gran Chaco biomes (see Transparency for more details), as well as being an area of growing demand for soy.
+To help us achieve our commitment, we will be deforestation-free in soy in the critical South American biomes of the Amazon, Cerrado and Chaco by 2025.

 Our policy and commitment